Johannes Sering: In England

+Sering went to London at the Union of the Crowns with his family.
 The Duke of Holstein, who visited England in 1605, promised Anna Ebbis she would have an annual pension of £50, but she later had to write a petition for payment.

-On 25 July 1607 he was granted denization in England, and was described as a subject of the Prince of Weimar.
+On 25 July 1607, Sering was granted denization in England, and was described as a subject of the Prince of Weimar.

 Little Anna died on 26 February 1608, and was buried at St Margaret's, Westminster, where Sering had a ledger stone placed with a Latin epitaph.

 In 1611 he petitioned for the mastership of the hospital of Newport Pagnell, which was part of the queen's jointure.
 Sering, recorded as the "Dutch chaplain" had a royal annuity of £50 per year from 11 February 1621.
 In 1622 he sent a petition for payment to the Lord Treasurer, Lionel Cranfield.
 He received a pension of £80 yearly.
 In 1626 he wrote a Latin poem for the coronation of Charles I of England to accompany another petition for arrears of his pension.

 He died in 1631 and was buried at St Margaret's, Westminster, leaving a widow, Grace.

-Fredererick Sering
+Frederick Sering

 A man called "Frederick Searing" or "Serings", locksmith or turner (carpenter), also appears in lists of the queen's household.
-In patments of February 1608 he may be linked with George Davies, a coffer maker.
+In payments of February 1608, he can be linked with George Davies, a coffer maker, and in 1612 was listed as "Frederick, smith".
 It is unclear if this man was a relation to Johannes Sering.